-Your baby may still be in a breech position during the last weeks of pregnancy.
-Your healthcare provider will talk to you about option such as:
+The baby may still be in a breech position during the last weeks of pregnancy.
+Options are:

 External Cephalic Version (ECV)

 The doctor will try to move the baby's head into a downward position by gently pushing on the belly.
 ECV is done about 3 to 4 weeks before the baby is due.
-It works about half the time, but the baby can revert back to a breech position.
+It is not always effective.

-Exercises done during the last 8 weeks of pregnancy may help a baby turn into the correct position.
-These exercises are usually done 2 to 3 times a day for 10 to 15 minutes.
+Exercises may be given during the last 8 weeks of pregnancy to help a baby turn into the correct position.
+They are usually done 2 to 3 times a day for 10 to 15 minutes.

 A baby cannot always be turned before birth.
 The most common delivery method is by cesarean section.